Karaborg/My-Docker-Notes/README.md

 > `npm init` is a npm command that helps us create node application template very easily.

 We can also interrupt the default code.
-The default command for node is a node itself and letting us use the node, such as calculator.
+The default command for Node is a node itself and lets us use the node, such as a calculator.
 And if we want to run specified code before that, we can use the code after the image name like this:
 ```
 $ docker run -it <imageName> <specifiedCommand>
 ```